Valdorff/rp-thoughts/rpl_staking/readme.md

   - Defined as holding at least 5% nETH of RPL liquid on their node/withdrawal wallets
     - This includes RPL over 150% bonded ETH, as it can be immediately withdrawn
   - Note: I'm undercounting these.
-People can and do hold RPL in wallets other than node and withdrawal address, which are the only places I look
+People can and do hold RPL in wallets other than node and withdrawal address, which are the only places I look.
+(I did add in one of Patricio's wallets manually for the appropriate withdrawal address, as the impact is quite large)
 - Rewards increase -- these folks are incentivized more with the proposal
 - Potential sensitives -- these are the folks where we need to analyze how the proposal will affect their strategies going forward; anyone that doesn't fit into the categories above